-Some perimenopause symptoms can look like symptoms of other issues, so it’s always a good idea to check in with your provider to confirm lifestyle changes and/or treatments.
+Perimenopause comes before menopause, and it’s the period of time before you have your very last menstrual period.
+During perimenopause, you may experience symptoms such as hot flashes, mood changes, and trouble sleeping.
+Some perimenopause symptoms can look like symptoms of other issues, so it’s always a good idea to check in with your healthcare provider to confirm lifestyle changes and/or treatments.

-Common perimenopause medications and treatments include temporary low-dose birth control (oral contraceptives) and other hormone therapies.
-But many providers will suggest lifestyle changes before or in addition to medication.
-In fact, studies have shown that women with healthy lifestyles experience fewer perimenopause symptoms and are better able to cope with those they do — but it’s still good to know that treatments are available.
+Common perimenopause medications and treatments include hormonal and non-hormonal therapies.
+Many providers will suggest lifestyle changes before, or in addition to, medication.
+In fact, studies have shown that women with healthy lifestyles experience fewer perimenopause symptoms (and are better able to cope with the ones they do) — but it’s still good to know that treatments are available.
 As with all medications, healthcare providers should factor in risks, benefits, individualized needs, and health history when planning treatment.

 Lifestyle changes for perimenopause